Chemotherapy and pregnancy

 Having chemotherapy

-You have chemotherapy as an injection or a drip (infusion) into a vein, or as tablets.
-This is the same for women who are not pregnant.
+You will usually have chemotherapy as an injection or a drip (infusion) into a vein, or as tablets.
+This is the same for someone who is not pregnant.

-It may be helpful to talk to a woman who has had chemotherapy during pregnancy.
-Mummy’s Star or your cancer doctor or nurse can help you with this.
+It may be helpful to talk to someone who has also had chemotherapy during pregnancy.
+Mummy’s Star may be able to arrange this for you.
+Your cancer team may also help with this.

 When you stop chemotherapy

+Your doctors will talk to you about when you will stop chemotherapy.
 Chemotherapy is not usually given after you are 37 weeks pregnant.
-You have a break between your last dose of chemotherapy and your expected delivery date.
-This avoids the baby being born when your blood cell levels are still low.
+You will have a break between your last dose of chemotherapy and your expected delivery date.
+This is to avoid the baby being born when your blood cell levels are still low.
 Having a low level of blood cells is a temporary side effect of chemotherapy.
-Some women may have more chemotherapy after the baby is born.
+It can increase your risk of serious infection and bleeding.

 If your baby is born soon after your chemotherapy finishes, doctors can give you drugs to support your immune system.
 This helps you fight infections.